Understanding Einstein’s Special Relativity Physics

 img_5807-1

-On Bar’s world line, t̅, she emits a light beam at B1 and receives it back at B2 at equal times before and after her world line passes through Central Station.
+On Bar’s world line, t̅, she emits a light beam at B1 and receives reflected beams (from mirrors whose position we calculate to be at 1 and 2) back to B2 at equal times before and after her world line passes through Central Station.
 (It’s a terminus, so she must have walked there!
 She wouldn’t have taken Glasgow’s subway (known locally as the ‘clockwork orange’) as light beams wouldn’t reach her, being underground, from the main concourse, where Abel is located.)

 These points on her world line are shown as B1 and B2, but any two points would do, as long as they are at equal times before and after noon (in Bar’s time) at Central Station.